caktus/django-file-picker/README.rst

 Examples
 ________
-A couple of different exmaples.
+A couple of different examples.

 ModelAdmin
 ----------